Do you know how to measure?

 Now, measure the height of a tree

 Most students will realize that it relies on making an isosceles right triangle, but few will see that it really uses two geometrically similar isosceles triangles.
-I usually have to ask some leading questions in class the next time.
+I usually have to ask some leading questions in class, my favorite is "Is this enough to show the tree height?".
 During our in-class discussion, I ask if we have used any new mathematics that they have never seen before.
 Of course, the answer is "no".
 I then tell the class (for probably the third time) that they already know the math they need for this class; they just have to think about when they need to use it.
 This sets one of my expectations for this course; I expect you to remember the important math you have learned in other classes.
 It will be expected in college.

 Just thought of this modification for my AP class.